aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/gradient-fills/add-vertical-gradient-to-postscript-ps/_index.md

 Before diving into the tutorial, make sure you have the following in place:

 - Aspose.Page for .NET: Ensure that you have the Aspose.Page library installed.
-You can find the necessary resources and documentation [here](https://reference.aspose.com/page/net/).
+You can find the necessary resources and documentation [Aspose.Page .NET API reference](https://reference.aspose.com/page/net/).
 - Development Environment: Set up a suitable development environment, including an Integrated Development Environment (IDE) for .NET development.
 - Basic Understanding: Familiarize yourself with the basics of .NET development, including working with streams, graphics paths, and color manipulation.